 Businesses in Colorado are required to keep their premises safe for customers and guests.
 This means ensuring there are no potential hazards that could cause an accident, such as wet floors or faulty equipment.
 Stores, no matter their size, are expected to have a reasonable level of protection for those who enter the premises.

 If the store owners or company managers fail to rectify hazards on the property and a person is injured in a retail store accident, the store could be held liable for damages.
 In these instances, a person can seek damages from the company to cover the costs of medical bills, lost wages and other issues.
 If you have been injured, a Colorado personal injury attorney can help.

 Denver Retail Store Accident Attorney

 Retail store accidents are more common than some people might think.
 If you have been injured while shopping at a big box retailer or browsing at a small boutique, do not feel embarrassed about your situation.
-Call a Denver retail store accident lawyer at the Law Office of Jennifer L. Donaldson.
+Call a Denver retail store accident lawyer at Donaldson Law, LLC.

 Jennifer Donaldson has experience handling a variety of premises liability claims, and she knows what it takes to get a favorable outcome in these cases.
 You should not have to suffer because of another person’s negligence.
 She can help you fight to get the compensation you deserve.